palewire/first-visual-story/readthedocs/index.rst

     })

 Alright.
 We've got an okay map.
 But it's zoomed in so close a reader might now know where it is.
-To combat this problem, graphics artists often inset a small map in the corner that shows the the area of focus from a greater distance.
+To combat this problem, graphic artists often inset a small map in the corner that shows the the area of focus from a greater distance.

 Lucky for us, there's already a Leaflet extension that provides this feature.
 It's called `MiniMap <https://github.com/Norkart/Leaflet-MiniMap>`_.